kang-cao-corgi/coj/notes.md

 ### Jesus is the Christ, the Son of the living God
 - [Mt16:16](https://www.blueletterbible.org/niv/mat/16/16/s_945016)

-"Christ" = his duty/mission as man
+"Christ" = His duty/mission as man
 (the "anointed")
-"the son of God" = his essence
+"the son of God" = His essence

 #### Those who deny the death of Jesus are satanic
 - [1Jn4:2-3](https://www.blueletterbible.org/niv/1jo/4/2/s_1163002)